AdityaGangboir/DigitClassifier/README.md

-Here's a `README.md` content tailored to your uploaded notebook **`MnistDigitClassifier.ipynb`**, which builds and trains a CNN to classify handwritten digits from the MNIST dataset:

----

 ## 🧠 MNIST Digit Classifier 🖋️

 This project builds a deep learning model to recognize handwritten digits (0–9) from the **MNIST dataset** using a **Convolutional Neural Network (CNN)** built with **TensorFlow/Keras**.